hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

-(2019)](https://arxiv.org/abs/1905.01235) for evaluating the quality of a learned representation: a good representation should (1) transfer to a wide range of different tasks, and, (2) transfer with limited supervision and fine-tuning.
+(2019)](https://arxiv.org/abs/1905.01235) for evaluating the quality of a learned representation: a good representation should (1) transfer to a wide range of different tasks, and, (2) transfer with limited supervision.

 <p></p>
 ### Wide Range of Tasks
 HEAR 2021 benchmarks span multiple audio domains: speech, environmental sound, and music, with tasks that involve short and long time spans.
-In addition to well-known baselines, we have endeavoured to find low-resource evaluation tasks that particularly benefit humanity.
+In addition to well-known baselines, we have endeavored to find low-resource evaluation tasks that particularly benefit humanity.

 Evaluation tasks with downstream learning:
 * Scene-based: Classification/multi-classification/tagging of an
 entire audio clip.
-* Timestamp-based: Temporal classification / tagging (e.g. transcription
+* Timestamp-based: Sound event detection/transcription.
-and sound event detection).

 For evaluation tasks that require training, a shallow downstream model will be learned with no fine-tuning of participant models.

-For some kinds of tasks, we will use only embedding distance (i.e., no learning).
+For some kinds of tasks, we will use only pairwise embedding distance (i.e., no learning).
+We will use unnormalized l1.

 <p></p>
 ## Open Tasks